History of Pole

 Pole Dance in the Olympics:

 K.T.
 Coates initiated the effort to include Pole dancing in the Olympics.
 Many hope to see this in the future Olympics.

-Watch these amazing videos that exemplify the beauty, grace, strength, flexibility, and athleticism that define the art of pole.
+Watch these amazing videos that exemplify the beauty, grace, strength, flexibility, and athleticism that define the art of vertical fitness.